"A visionary initiative, one might think.

 The powerful engine of the association has always been the exceptional resource of volunteers.
 Presidentand members of the Executive Committee, but above all Instructors, Boat Captainsand Shift Managers as well as Shore Attendantsand Sailing Assistantslend their services offering theCVC their time and professional skills on an exclusively non-paying basis .
 More than 2,000 volunteers have contributed to making the CVC not only the largest sailing training institution in our country, but also a true reference model recognised internationally .

-Now that it has passed the 50-year mark, Centro Velico Caprera has integrated a new commitment into its statutory mission, declaring its responsibility and innovative approach to the sea and the surrounding environment, but above all to mankind with its projects: Di Vela in Meglio (an initiative in collaboration with the European Institute of Oncology, Lega Italiana per la lotta contro i tumori and Humanitas); One (the project for the construction of the first base without architectural barriers); CVC for Acque Libere; Upsidedown (an integration project for crew members with Down's Syndrome).
+Having passed the 50-year mark, Centro Velico Caprera incorporates within its statutory 'mission' a new commitment with which it declares its responsibility and innovative intervention towards the sea and the surrounding environment, but above all towards mankind with the following projects: We Will Care (an initiative to support and rehabilitate cancer patients); One (the project to build the first barrier-free base); CVC for Free Waters; Upsidedown (an integration project for crew members with Down Syndrome).

 Gender equity